Fall Allergies That Cause Dental Problems

 Preparing for Seasonal Allergies and Toothaches

-Best thing to do for seasonal affects on oral health, you ask?
+The best thing to do for seasonal effects on oral health, you ask?
 Visit us!
-Come in for a dental check-up, and let us make sure you are not dealing with decay or an abscess but rather those pesky fall… spring… seasonal allergies.
+Come in for a dental check-up, and let us make sure you are not dealing with decay or an abscess.
+And hopefully, it’s only those pesky fall and spring seasonal allergies.
 In addition, grab those over the counter eye drops, nose spray, and decongestants safe for you and your child.
 Some allergies may even need an antihistamine or antibiotic to combat if infections set in.
-Here is a quick list on how to reduce seasonal affects on oral health:
+Here is a quick list of how to reduce seasonal effects on oral health:

 - Don’t wear shoes inside the house

 - Rake and bag leaves from yard and gutters

 - Place a warm compress on your face